 We are incredibly excited to launch our new PADI Critters of Dauin specialty course!
 The incredible diversity of critters along Dauin’s coast has long been a well-kept secret.
 But not anymore.
 As the cat slowly gets teased out of the bag, we are launching the PADI Critters Specialty, unique to Atmosphere!

 Are you a diver who loves cryptic and colourful critters and would like to know more about what makes them tick?
 Do you think “how on earth did they find that?” when your dive guide points out a tiny hairy shrimp, then this specialty is for you.

-Kirsty Richards has over 12 years’ experience working with marine creatures great and small all over thew world.
-The course begins with an engaging presentation and two exciting critter hunt dives will follow.
+Our in-house marine biologist Kirsty Richards has over 12 years’ experience working with marine creatures great and small all over the world.
+The course begins with an engaging presentation, followed by two exciting critter hunt dives.